 Industry experts agree that wellness tourism is going to explode in 2021.
 Next year will see meditation, healthy eating, and relaxing in nature emphasized as a critical part of any holiday break.
 There’s nothing quite like a global pandemic to kick travelers in the backside to get on the health wagon and enjoy a more holistic view of wellness holidays.
 Airbnb’s located in predominantly undisturbed, isolated locations will see an increase in bookings as people opt to choose “get out of the city” in a very literal fashion.

-Hosts that also offer nature-focussed experiences and proximity to outdoor attractions and activities will see an increase in popularity as people turn to more exclusive, secluded holiday destinations.
-Airbnb users have also responded more favourably to eco-friendly properties, as eco-consciousness continues to grow in importance.
+Hosts that also offer nature-focused experiences and proximity to outdoor attractions and activities will see an increase in popularity as people turn to more exclusive, secluded holiday destinations.
+Airbnb users have also responded more favorably to eco-friendly properties, as eco-consciousness continues to grow in importance.